 - If the car is dirty,

-- Take photos and video of any areas of concern.
+- Take photos and video of any concerning areas.
 Video provides context.
 This will save your ass if you ever have an argument with the rental provider — you can count on them not having videos or photos before your rental.
-Particularly focus on those areas where you have no coverage (see red box above).
+Particularly focus on those areas where you have no coverage.

 - Take a photo of the odometer before you drive away.
 If they tell you it has 23,456km and it actually has 23,460, then you have grounds to argue that damage may have occurred from when they checked the car in till when you picked it up.
 The more evidence on your side, the better.

 Accidental Rental Damage

 You may be unfortunate and incur some damage during your rental.
 If it is minor, not involving another car or someone’s property, then take lots of photos so that you can protect yourself if they come back with an over-the-top repair fee.
 If your rental is for several days, you might want to drop into a vehicle repair shop for an estimation.
 A friend of mine had some damage that was missed during the initial inspection on a Europcar VW Golf.
 The letter from Europcar stated:

 “If no other parties were involved and if the damage costs are $500 or less no further action is required.
 If the damage exceeds $500 we will debit your selected payment type for our loss up to a total amount not exceeding the Damage Liability Fee (DLF) shown in your Rental Agreement.”

 Two months later he was charged with $545.17 on his credit card, that’s convenient… If there was ‘Third Party Loss’, such as another car involved, they would have taken the full excess from his credit card whilst the claim is being processed.